 All day, he would shuffle around the ward (never lifting his feet to walk), head bowed down, face set in a permanent frown (not unlike President Nixon's, come to think of it).
-Every now and then he would cast a furtive glance in your direction, or at someone else, then he'd shuffle on his endless way.
+Every now and then he would cast a furtive glance in your direction, or at someone else, then he'd shuffle on, on his endless, shuffling way.

 One day I decided to bring my guitar to the ward and sing for them.
 The head nurse saw nothing wrong with that, and agreed.
 Might even do them some good.